foxy999/PiHoleWidgets/README.md

 - Great summary of your pihole DNS in one place.
 - Show the last blocked domain.
 - Shows last time gravity was updated.
+- Change visual aspects of Widget.
+- Change size to your needs.
+- Simple configuration.

 ### <ins>Upcoming features</ins>

 - Support for 2 Pi-Holes.
 - Beautiful Themes.
-- Change visual aspects of Widget.
 - Hide to tray option.
 - Easy to install for macOS and Linux.
 - Enable/Disable Pihole from widget.